authup/documentation/src/getting-started/guides.md

 # Guides
-Our user guides are separated into different categories depending on the user's usage intention and.
-The following section provide an overview of the available guides.
+Different user guides are provided depending on the user's usage intention.
+The following section provides an overview of the available guides.

 ## User Guide
 A user intends to access & manage resources (user, roles, permissions, ...) via the user interface.